 - If UE supports simultaneousRxDataSSB-DiffNumerology, UE shall be able to measure the SSB for RLM without any restriction;

 - If UE does not support simultaneousRxDataSSB-DiffNumerology, UE is required to measure one of but not both SSB for RLM and CSI-RS.
-Longer measurement period for SSB based RLM is expected, and no requirements are defined.
+Longer measurement period for SSB based RLM is expected, and no requirements are defined

 For FR2, when the SSB for RLM measurement on one CC is in the same OFDM symbol as CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both SSB for RLM and CSI-RS.
 Longer measurement period for SSB based RLM is expected, and no requirements are defined.